Shift3/boilerplate-client-react/README.md

 Prettier can be configured within editors so that it formats files on save, which helps minimize any changes the pre-commit hook would need to make.

 ### CI

+This project is configured to work with CircleCI.
+CircleCI is a continuous integration and delivery platform for building and deploying your application.

+The CI hanldes building the application, running tests, and running linters.
+All of these jobs must pass in order for the CI build to be successful.

+This project has set up the CircleCI configuration [here](https://github.com/Shift3/boilerplate-client-react/blob/development/.circleci/config.yml).
+The project name needs to match the new project name for the builds to succeed.

+It is recommended to use the above configuration, however if you choose to alter the configuration please visit the official CircleCI docs for guidance 'https://circleci.com/docs/2.0/config-intro/'.

 ### Local Development